benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 You should carefully consider the role of characters in your writing.
 In a short piece of writing it is advisable not to introduce too many characters, as it is difficult to bring them to life and to make them distinct.

-  48
+Page 48

 ---

-> The boy once to be JUST an **ordinary kid** Playing
+Student response in the box: > The boy once to be JUST an **ordinary kid** Playing

 **Write your answer to Section B here:**

-The boy once to be Just an ordinary kid Playing around with the other kids Playing games such as football and tag.
+Student response:  The boy once to be Just an ordinary kid Playing around with the other kids Playing games such as football and tag.
 Always having a fun time one night the boy sat down with his friends and he said "hey guys don't you ever JUST want to discover something that we don't know off?"
 The friends replied with,

-49
+49 Page

 ---